This paper was published to be given out during the 'Woods' lecture on 30 April 2007,

 • Surface treatments (film-forming or coating): varnish, urethane, shellac, lacquer, paint.
 In wooden body jewelry, the treatment would then be the surface that comes into contact with the skin, not the wood.

 • Penetrating finishes (within and beyond the surface): oil, resin, resin-oil blends, wax impregnation, chemicals, preservatives, stains, and water repellents.
 Some oils must be chemically thinned to penetrate beyond the wood's surface, where they fill the wood's pores and cellular cavities, and then harden to differing degrees.
-Oils are classed as drying (such as linseed or tung oil) or non-drying (such as vegetable or paraffin/mineral oil).
+Oils are classed as drying (such as linseed or tung oil - neither of which are normally used for finishing wooden body jewelry) or non-drying (such as vegetable or paraffin/mineral oil).
 Water and scratch resistance is raised and degree of absorption and wicking is lowered compared to untreated wood.
 Water repellents are hydrophobic treatments that retard the uptake of liquid water into the cell lumens of the wood by changing the contact angle between liquid and solid at the surface, but they do not have an effect on the uptake of water vapor, which can still wick through the cell walls, so relative humidity is still able to change the moisture content.

 • No finishing products: untreated wood.

-Studies have shown that applying multiple coats of a finishing product is crucial to its effectiveness!
+Applying multiple coats of a finishing product is crucial to its effectiveness.
 The end grain of wood (transverse surfaces) absorb the most water, and make a critical difference to the resulting quality and longevity of wood, so these are often coated throughout the seasoning process and in finished products to prevent rapid loss or uptake of moisture.

 Solvents (other than water) appear as ingredients in many traditional wood finishes; other examples could include ingredients in chemicals used in an attempt to clean or sterilize wood.
 Solvents can make wood swell more than water due to their ability to soften, plasticize, or make soluble cell wall polymers.
 Some solvents may remove natural extractives in wood that normally slow wood's rate of change in response to moisture; others may have a greater ability to form hydrogen bonds than water, causing weakened wood.
 Solvents can also alter the color of wood.